 We now also have resources to enhance group visits particularly by schools and colleges, but also for other interested community groups.

 A further strand has been the creation of this website and of technology to enable the digitisation of historical resources both in and beyond the church.

-A steering group which reports to the Parochial Church Council oversees the project drawing on members of the church congregation and local interest groups.
-We are very pleased to have both Sutton Coldfield Civic Society and Sutton Coldfield Local History Research Group represented on the group and partnering much of our activity.
-We also have strong links to schools and other local groups and are members of the Birmingham Heritage Forum which is at the forefront of awareness-raising and support to its many and varied heritage members across the City.
+Local interest groups continue to play a part in helping with research work and stewarding.
+We are delighted particularly to work with both Sutton Coldfield Civic Society and Sutton Coldfield Local History Research Group who were mainstays of our project.
+We also continue our strong links to schools and other local groups and are very pleased to continue as members of the Birmingham Heritage Forum which is at the forefront of awareness-raising and support to its many and varied heritage members across the City.

 Want to get involved?

-There are a number of ways you could support our project.
+There are a number of ways you could support our heritage work.
 You might come and take a look if you have never been inside before or perhaps not seen the church since the major re-ordering project of 2016-18.
 Look at our calendar (What’s on ) to check when we are open.